r10r-org/jippihtml/README.md

  - 100% Java based.
 No need to learn anything special.
 Just use what fits the job.
 Iterate via streams api.
 Use your own converters.
 Easy.
  - Zero dependencies
- - "Compile time save".
+ - "Compile time safe".
 Can be used like any other Java class.

 # Non goals